Infinite Jonathans

 Game art by Ivan Maranan & Hasibe Erdemir, property of Simple Machine, LLC.

-Help Jono thrive or ruin this man’s life?
+Will you help Jono thrive, or ruin this man’s life?

 • Develop the overall narrative direction and voice of the project.

-• Conceive and write the game’s stories, characters & events.
+• Conceive and write the game’s stories, characters, and events.

 • Worldbuilding.

-• Plotting / mapping and maintaining a branching narrative.
+• Plot, map, and maintain a branching narrative.

 • Player choices change Jonathan’s journey.